 Through acquisitions and internal development efforts, we have continued to diversify our product portfolio and introduce new products and solutions with added functionality and integration.
-In fiscal 2022, we introduced a portfolio of Matter development solutions providing support for Matter over Wi-Fi, Matter over Thread, Bluetooth Low Energy (LE) commissioning, and Matter bridges to Zigbee and Z-Wave; an end-to-end development platform with complete connectivity support for Amazon Sidewalk; a new flagship SoC and power amplifier for Wi-SUN®, the FG25 SoC and EFF01 Front End Module designed to provide a sub-gigahertz transmission range of up to 3 kilometers in dense urban environments with no data loss; our first Wi-Fi 6 and Bluetooth LE SoC family ideal for battery-powered or energy-efficient IoT devices with always-on cloud connectivity; a Bluetooth Location Services solution using accurate, low-power Bluetooth devices to simplify Angle of Arrival (AoA) and Angle of Departure (AoD) location services; and a family of 2.4 GHz wireless SoCs for Bluetooth and multi-protocol operations with a built-in AI and Machine Learning (ML) accelerator, improving performance for AI and ML applications on battery-powered edge devices.
-We plan to continue introducing products that increase the content we provide for existing applications, thereby enabling us to serve markets we do not currently address and expand our total available market opportunity.
+In fiscal 2022, we introduced a portfolio of Matter development solutions providing support for Matter over Wi-Fi, Matter over Thread, Bluetooth Low Energy (LE) commissioning, and Matter bridges to Zigbee and Z-Wave; an end-to-end development platform with complete connectivity support for Amazon Sidewalk; a new flagship SoC and power amplifier for Wi-SUN®, the FG25 SoC and EFF01 Front End Module designed to provide a sub-gigahertz transmission range of up to 3 kilometers in dense urban environments with no data loss; our first Wi-Fi 6 and Bluetooth LE SoC family ideal for battery-powered or energy-efficient IoT devices with always-on cloud connectivity; a Bluetooth Location Services solution using accurate, low-power Bluetooth devices to simplify Angle of Arrival (AoA) and Angle of Departure (AoD) location services; and a family of 2.4 GHz wireless SoCs for Bluetooth and multi-protocol operations with a built-in AI and Machine Learning (ML) accelerator, improving performance for AI and ML applications, thereby enabling us to serve markets we do not currently address and expand our total available market opportunity.